Saturday, 29 August 2009

 “All these things are analysed every week and on Friday morning there is a meeting to discuss how to do better the next week,” he added.

-Hubbard’s policy letters made it a formal obligation to do better, which was just another nonsense built in to the Scientology system, said Gonnet.
-For it did not matter if you had great numbers one week, but not so good the next.
+Hubbard’s policy letters made it a formal obligation to do better – another piece of nonsense built into the Scientology system, said Gonnet.

+It counted for nothing that you had great numbers one week, if they were not so good the next.
 “They will still be penalised,” he said.
-“What matters is whether the figures are changing or not.”[8]
-And it was on those figures that your ethics status – your standing inside Scientology – depended, he added.
+“What matters is whether the figures are changing or not.”10 And it was on those figures that your ethics status – your standing inside Scientology – depended, he added.

-In answer to a supplementary question concerning the follow-up letters some former members said they had received, Gonnet said that this was a logical consequence of the pressure to meet the next week’s target.
+Asked about the follow-up letters some former members said they had received, Gonnet said that this was a logical consequence of the pressure to meet the next week’s target.
 “It is in their interest to raise their figures.”

 Judge Château asked about the prices for items such as the e-meters, which appeared to vary considerably.

-But he also said that items such as the e-meter were over-priced (a conclusion that two of Scientology’s own expert witnesses had reached the previous week).
+But he also said that items such as the e-meter were over-priced (a conclusion that two of Scientology’s own expert witnesses had reached the previous week)12.
 Gonnet said had been able to pick up an equivalent machine in Australia at a fraction of the price.

 In addition to that, Scientologists were obliged to get the device serviced at one of Scientology’s US bases at a cost of 800 dollars.